PonXuenLin/SECP1513-TECHNOLOGY-AND-INFORMATION-SYSTEM/DESIGN THINKING/README.md

 ## 📖 Project Overview
 **UTM Transport** is a conceptual mobile application designed to solve transportation challenges within the UTM campus.
 Our goal is to provide students and staff with a seamless, eco-friendly, and efficient way to commute.

-This project covers the complete design thinking process, prototyping, and system proposal.
+This project covers the complete design thinking process and prototyping.

 ---